 American corporate culture is based on WASP values, whether or not WASPs are actually running the company.
 Everything is outwardly calm and quiet.
 Workers have to be reserved and unemotional, and must never show anger.
 It’s uptight, maybe even unhealthy, and all that pent-up aggression comes out in long-knife ambushes at the 2 P.M. meeting.

 Compared to people who wear button-down shirts five days a week, it seems that — gender stereotypes be damned — I am actually in the top 25th percentile of angry people.
 Once, in a conversation with a boss I talk to openly all the time, I said in what I thought was a reasonably diplomatic way that I wasn’t interested in working on projects involving a particular person whose demeanor I found condescending.
+I said, with a genial half-smile and nod, “I’d prefer not to work on projects with Stephanie.”
 I realized from his reaction that I had said too much.
 Even this is over the line: every office interaction must be smooth like butter.
 Incredibly fake butter.
 Like Country Crock.

 Of course, I am not advocating a work environment with more physical violence.
 But it can be hard to master the sort of tamped-down, indirect communication required for workplace success when you were raised on a lot of bluntness, yelling, and authoritarianism.